Element200/mpemba_langevin/README.md

 6. I use Spyder to develop the .py code and VSCodium to run ipython sandbox stuff.
 You don't have to, of course, but maybe you find this info useful for some reason.
 7. I didn't bother to make this an actual package you can download from PIP but maybe if you know how to do that you can give it a shot.
 For now just use `sys.path.append` at the start of your code or make sure whatever you're running is in the same working directory.
 8. You're going to be going back and forth between your personal computer and the lab computer that runs the experiment.
 I found it way too annoying to keep physically transferring files with a pen drive, so I just use Git for file-syncing and version control.
 I highly recommend you learn Git if you don't know how to use it already. `git gud`, if you will.
+9. I've tried to eliminate bugs as I see them, but especially with older code I don't use that much anymore, I can't guarantee it's all bug free.
+Try fixing them on your own, but I'm more than happy to help!
+Just keep in mind that as time progresses I'm going to remember progressively less about all this.

 ### Some little assignments
 Here's some little assignments you could try to make the code your own and familiarise yourself with its structure